leecooper29/real-estate/README.md

-THis is the read my HI cooper
+THis is the read me HI cooper